-“The high school graduating class of 2012 was the first where exiting seniors had the ACT NCRC or ACT NCRC Plus in hand,” said Marjorie Taylor, executive director of The Orchard Foundation.
+“The high school graduating class of 2012 was the first where exiting seniors had the ACT NCRC in hand,” said Marjorie Taylor, executive director of The Orchard Foundation.
 “We’re hearing good feedback from employers as they begin to ask for the certificate from applicants, even for summer jobs.
 Employers are gradually catching on that this documentation has value in establishing the workplace skill levels of candidates, and that helps students see the value as well when an employer asks them for their certificate.”

 Thanks to funding from The Rapides Foundation and The Orchard Foundation, employers like GCC can send applicants to be tested at no cost to the individual or the hiring company.
 This funding allows each adult participant to take each of the four tests once for free; high school students can take each assessment twice at no charge.

 Funding also supports the employment of two part-time technical assistance personnel to travel to all 51 participating high schools and assist administrators and teachers in integrating ACT Career Ready 101 and the testing process into the curricula of each school.